biocompute-objects/GW-SMHS-BIOC6223/Further research documents/README.md

     * What the similar/equivalent ones would be AND
     * email the point of contact for CGC and HIVE explaining with this paragraph (You will be provided these contacts) what tools you did not find on the platform.

 Once the assigment (with both parts- HIVE and CGC) is complete, submit to [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223).
 Instructions:

-   1. Create the document locally on your computer in txt format (Name it "Group#_FurtherResearch".
+1. Create the document (whether locally on your computer in txt format (Name it "Group#_FurtherResearch" and Upload the document to the [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223)
+   OR
-   2. Upload the document to the [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223).
+   create a new file ("Group#_FurtherResearch.md) in the [Further research documents folder](https://github.com/biocompute-objects/GW-SMHS-BIOC6223) and write the pargraph there.

    In your Pull Request, please select appropriate:
   * **label** : "midterm: Further Research"
   * **assignee**: "Janisha Patel"
   * **milestone**: "Further Research"

        Note: only one team member needs to do this.

-  3. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
+2. If there were tools not found in HIVE or CGC, draft individual emails to them respectively with this information.
 Template email can be found below.
   *Points of contact*
   for CGC: Dave Robertson <david.roberson@sbgenomics.com>
   For HIVE: HIVE <gwu.hive.team@gmail.com>